Amrindra/Amrindra/README.md

 - Experience in designing and implementing responsive web designs and creating custom animations.
-- Well-versed in the design and development of presentation layers for web applications using technologies like HTML, CSS, JavaScript, and Bootstrap.
+- Well-versed in the design and development of presentation layers for web applications using technologies like HTML, CSS, JavaScript, and React.
+- Good at utilizing CSS frameworks such as TailwindCSS, Chakra UI, Material UI, and Bootstrap.
 - My portfolio site: https://amrindraouk.com/

 # My Technical Skills